-The congregation and the pastor shall work to have a common understanding of the recommendations found in Appendix A, Guidelines for the Provision and Use of Parsonages.
+The congregation and the pastor shall work to have a common understanding of the recommendations found in Appendix A: Guidelines for the Provision and Use of Parsonages.

 - a.
+Value of Parsonage & Utilities: Portico Benefit Services values congregation provided parsonage at 30% of Base Salary.
+This value is added to the Base Salary and Social Security Contribution to determine the Defined Compensation that is used to calculate the pension, health insurance, and other benefit amounts. - b.
 Housing Equity Allowance: The congregation should share with the pastor a part of the equity being gained on the parsonage.
-A minimum of \$125 per month should be placed in a fund agreed upon by the congregational council and the pastor. - b.
-Furnishing Allowance: Pastors may receive part of their base salary as a furnishing allowance.
-This allowance must be designated by the congregational council prior to the beginning of the year.
-A sample motion:
+A minimum of \$150 per month (\$1,800 per year) should be placed in a fund agreed upon by the congregational council and the pastor.
+Ministers and congregations should consult a tax advisor if a housing equity allowance is part of the compensation package.

-Upon motion duly made and seconded, it was voted to designate \$ of the total cash salary for (year) to be paid to Rev as a furnishing allowance in response to pastor's request and acknowledgement that the allowance so designated will not exceed actual expenses for their home including g utilities, upkeep and repairs, insurance and furnishings.
-Therefore, cash salary shall be \$ and furnishings allowance shall be \$
+c.
+Furnishing Allowance: Pastors may receive part of their base salary a allowance.
+This allowance must be designated by the congregational of beginning of the year.
+A sample motion: cultur prior to the Upon motion duly made and seconded, it was voted to designate \$ of the total cash salary for (year) to be paid to Rev as a furnishing allowance in response to pastor's request and acknowledge allowance so designated will not exceed actual expenses for their home utilities, upkeep and repairs, insurance, and furnishings.
+Therefore, case 0 \$ and furnishings allowance shall be \$ allowed to remain in the parsonage for six months or until the end of the school year (if there are children in the family) whichever is longer.

-Congregations are encouraged to have an understanding of the Fair Market Rental Value of the parsonage.
+Congregations are encouraged to research the Fair Market Rental Value of the parsonage.
 Specific information for your area can be found online or through a local realtor.